Synthetixio/project-template-python/README.md

 ```
 PROVIDER_RPC=<An RPC endpoint>
-NETWORK_ID=<The network ID>
-ADDRESS=<Your address>
 PRIVATE_KEY=<Your private key (optional)>
 ```

 The private key is optional.
-If one is not provided, the SDK will simulate the specified address, but transaction signing will be disabled.
+If one is not provided, the SDK can simulate a specified address, but transaction signing will be disabled.

 5. Run the status script: